 provide economic and empirical assistance in competition, and regulatory proceedings, and litigation and arbitration in Europe and Australasia.
 A description of Case's services together with earlier Casenotes can be found at www.casecon.com.
-For further information or to discuss a specific assignment contact:

 February 2012

 Are European cartel fines ridiculously high?